utilarium/unplayable/README.md

 # Unplayable

-A cross-platform audio recording and processing library extracted from KodrDriv, designed to be easily integrated into other projects.
+A cross-platform audio recording and processing library, designed to be easily integrated into other projects.

 ## Features